 - I want to connect more than 1 third party router to the modem/router in order to get better Wi-Fi coverage throughout my house, is this possible?
 Yes – The diagram here is an example of a simplified setup.
 So long as all your third-party routers are configured as Access Points (APs), you can connect up to 4 of them to the modem/router to gain huge Wi-Fi coverage and a large number of wired connections.

 Speed isn’t everything

 You might feel that you need the best speed offered on the market and why not for a few extra dollars.
 Well the few extra dollars add up over a 24month contract and you can save a considerable amount of money if you choose the right broadband speed for your needs.
+This doesn’t mean going for the cheapest, or the most expensive, but the right broadband speed at a good price.
 So what is a good speed?
 Well, most popular streaming websites require a minimum of 1.5Mbps for SD (Standard Definition) and 2.8Mbps for HD (high definition), however, most broadcaster recommends having “a little more bandwidth” to be able to stream smoothly.
 Netflix is the exception to the rule, with their recommendation of at least 3.0Mb for SD content and 5.0Mb for HD streams.

 It’s our recommendation to pick a reasonable speed with a reputable broadband provider that offers latency and lag protection, routing your data requests through the quickest route on the world-wide-web, while reducing noise and bag data packages.
 What’s more, make sure you use a wired connection to your internet devices where possible, as this will greatly improve the connection and speeds you experience.
 Most Wi-Fi routers can only handle speeds of up to 35-75Mbps over 2.4 GHz and 5 GHz can run at 300Mbps (depending on your router and if you’re using the latest Wireless LAN Technology).